Kenya Project

 Context

+Agriculture accounts for around 40% of total national emissions and action on these emissions requires improved emissions measurement.
 With support from New Zealand and other development partners, Kenya compiled its first improved (Tier 2) GHG inventory for dairy cattle in 2020.
-The NZCSA initiative is expanding the inventory improvement to other livestock species including cattle, sheep, goats, and camels.
+The NZCSA initiative has expanded the inventory improvement to other livestock species including cattle, sheep, goats, and camels.

 Project Information